fdev31/thot/README.md

 Useable for some people already, probably developers:

-- No patched OpenCV needed
+- No patched OpenCV needed / Linux compatible
 - Simple and friendly CLI
 - Python 2 & 3 compatible
 - fully automated calibration done in a minute